gldeng/universe/religions/taoism_scriptures/Liezi.md

 $$D_{\mathcal{O}} = f\left(\frac{\mathcal{C}_\mathcal{O}}{\mathcal{Q}_\mathcal{O}}\right) \cdot \frac{I_{classical knowledge}}{S_{classical entropy}+\epsilon}$$

-The practices of "fasting of the mind" and "sitting in forgetfulness" described in Liezi, from a Quantum-Classical Dualism perspective, are methods for observers to elevate their dimensions by reducing entropy in the classical domain ($S_{classical entropy}$).
+The practices of "fasting of the mind" and "sitting in forgetfulness" described in Liezi, from a Quantum-Classical Dualism perspective, are methods for observers to elevate their dimensions by reducing entropy in the classical domain ($`S_{classical entropy}`$).
 By relaxing existing cognitive structures and reducing classicalization intensity, observers can access broader quantum possibilities.

 ### 3. Destiny and Freedom: Balance Between Classicalization and Quantization